HNwastaken/making-challenge/README.md

   but it anoying when you guessing 100 times but it not right.

   i will think to write the TIPS in my code soon.
+# leaks
+  - make a game more than 50 lines and less than 200 lines (the theme is space)